bolorundurowb/dotenv.net/README.md

 DotEnv.Load(options: new DotEnvOptions(ignoreExceptions: false));
 ```

 You can specify the env files to be loaded.
-One or more can be loaded. *The default is `.env`*:
+One or more can be loaded.
+(NOTE: the order in which the env paths are provided is crucial.
+If there is a duplicate
+key and value specified in an env file specified later in the list, that value would overwrite the earlier values read). *The default is `.env`*:

 ```csharp
 DotEnv.Load(options: new DotEnvOptions(envFilePaths: new[] {"./path/to/env", "./path/to/second/env"}));